 My Salusia- Don't we have the right for a better tomorrow, are we not equal with the whole world?
-I'm sending this late so you could read it in bed.
 Good night my dear, happy dreams.
 Sarenka, this letter is not all that good, but it is from Chaim Kaufman.